MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/digital-selling.md

     - **Usage this month**: Displays the breakdown of usage by sellers who have access to conversation intelligence.
         If the monthly limit exceeds in a month (for Sales Enterprise license users), a warning symbol is displayed .

     - **Usage by seller over time**: Displays the monthly usage of conversation intelligence in a graphical format for the last six months.
+The data displays the number of active sellers each month and the breakdown of the number of sellers who exceeded the monthly and who did not.

         :::image type="content" source="media/ds-ci-usage-panel.png" alt-text="Conversation intelligence usage panel.":::